Gabriele-Cutrona/.dotfiles/README.md

 ### Credits

-The icons up there are from [devicon.dev](https://devicon.dev) (except for the Hyprland, Niri, Catppuccin and Ghostty logos, which are from the official websites/repos)
+All icons up there are direct links, most are from [devicon.dev](https://devicon.dev) (the others, like the Hyprland, Niri, Catppuccin and Ghostty logos, are from the official websites/repos)

 <details>
 	<sup>All logos are property of their respective owners.
 This repo is not endorsed by any of them.</sup>